 Hands down, pilots' least-favorite airports are Ronald Reagan Washington National Airport and John Wayne Airport in Orange County, California, because both airports have noise restrictions that make flying in and out a challenge.
 They also both have short runways that require fast take-offs.
-I had the chance to fly Reagan's infamous River Visual in a simulator, and it didn't go well -- I took the top off the Washington Monument.

-Planes Struck By Lightning
+Planes Struck by Lightning

 A regional jet pilot based in Charlotte, North Carolina, admitted that most pilots have experienced a lightning strike, but assures travelers that airplanes are built to take it.
 "You hear a big boom and see a big flash and that's it.
 You're not going to fall out of the sky," he said.